fajarsj/fajarsj-ajaib-web-engineering-test/README.md

 # Fajar Saputro Juliantoro "Ajaib Web Engineering Test"

-A simple Single-Page Application where you can see a list of users and filter it by gender and/or keyword.
+A simple Single-Page Application where you can see a list of users and filter it by gender, keyword or sort by column.

 ## Getting Started